mekanix/meka.rs/content/pages/resume.md

 For most people, setting up mail, anti-spam, webmail, chat and DNS is huge hassle.
-This project is providing all of the mentioned services as a set of Ansible playbooks and CBSD jails.
+This project is providing all of the mentioned services as a set of Ansible playbooks and FreeBSD jails.
+I created Ansible playbooks and Reggae, the tool to make jail management easier.

 - Postfix
 - Dovecot / sieve